bariga04/comp423-course-notes/docs/tutorials/go-setup.md

 ```

 - In your project root folder create a new .go file.
 You can name it anything you want, for example: `hello423.go`

+!!!  note
-- Your file should contain the following:
+    Your file should contain the following:

 ```go
 package main